etorreborre/registry-hedgehog/doc/tutorial.md

 genDepartmentName = T.take 5 .
 T.toUpper <$> genText
 ```

-2. specialize the registry `@(GenIO Department)` to use that generator instead of the default one
+2. specialize the registry `@(Gen Department)` to use that generator instead of the default one
 ```
 registry' = specializeGen @Department registry
 ```